Skip to content

 Scaffold the project

-cd tdd-agent
+cd my-coding-agent

 Set environment variables